-Made-from-scratch creamy, cheesy Chicken Broccoli Rice Casserole made in ONE POT!
+Made-from-scratch creamy, cheesy Chicken Broccoli Rice Casserole made in ONE POT on the stove!
 Tastes like risotto, but much faster to make and completely low maintenance.
-Loaded with tons of broccoli, this is a simple yet incredibly tasty dinner you can get on the table in less than 30 minutes.
+Loaded with tons of broccoli, this is a terrific quick dinner idea you can get on the table in less than 30 minutes.

 Here’s close up proof – see? 🙂 If it were overcooked and gluey, the surface of the rice grains would look mushy.

 I wasn’t quite sure what to call this recipe.
 I think of this as a rice bake which is completely illogical because it’s not cooked in the oven at all.
 Though someone please remind me a few months down the track to share the recipe for this that’s made entirely in the oven!

 So in the end, I decided to call it a casserole, guessing that is what normal people would call this.
 Is that what this is??
 I’m not sure.
 I know I’ll always think of this as a “Rice Bake”! – Nagi x